Ayush-Bulbule/PICT-Lab/TE_Sem_II/WTL/Assignment_07/readme.md

         ?>
     ```

 14. Write a program in HTML (Web-Page)having a form with firstname, lastname and a submit button.
 On clicking the button form validation should work (Use Javascript for that) and data entryshould be saved in a database (PHP code needed, for insertion of data from “form” to database).
 Form should be styled using CSS.
-(Use any mode-inline, internal or external)?
+(Use any mode-inline, internal or external)?<br/>
 Ans: Program

     ```html